 Running a Nuts node in a production environment has additional requirements regarding security and data integrity compared to development or test environments.
 This page instructs how to configure your node for running in a production environment and what to consider.

-By default all HTTP endpoints get bound on :1323 which generally isn’t usable for production, since some endpoints are required to be accessible by the public and others only meant for administrator or your own XIS.
-You can determine the intended public by looking at the first part of the URL.
+Some HTTP endpoints are required to be accessible by the public and others only meant for administrator or your own XIS.
+You can determine the intended public by observing the first part of the URL:

-http: # The following is the default binding which endpoints are bound to, # which don't have an alternative bind specified under `alt`.
-Since it's a default it can be left out or # be used to override the default bind address. default: address: :1323 alt: # The following binds all endpoints starting with `/internal` to `internal.lan:1111` internal: address: internal.lan:1111 # The following binds all endpoints starting with `/public` to `nuts.vendor.nl:443` public: address: nuts.vendor.nl:443 # The following enables cross-domain requests (CORS) from irma.vendor.nl cors: origin: - irma.vendor.nl # The following binds all endpoints starting with `/status` to all interfaces on `:80` status: address: :80
+http: # The following is the default binding which endpoints are bound to, # which don't have an alternative bind specified under ``alt``.
+Since it's a default it can be left out or # be used to override the default bind address. # If you specify an alt bind without address, it binds to the default HTTP interface, but # the configuration of the default bind will NOT apply to the alt bind.
+If required, you need to repeat the config (e.g. cors/auth) for the alt bind. default: address: :1323 alt: # The following binds all endpoints starting with ``/internal`` to ``internal.lan:1111`` internal: address: internal.lan:1111 auth: type: token # The following binds all endpoints starting with ``/public`` to ``:443`` and enables TLS for it public: address: :443 # Given we bind on port 443, we probably want to enable TLS for this endpoint tls: server # The following enables cross-domain requests (CORS) from irma.vendor.nl cors: origin: - irma.vendor.nl

 Cross Origin Resource Sharing (CORS)

 In some deployments CORS can be required for the public IRMA authentication endpoints when the user-facing

 authentication page is hosted on a (sub)domain that differs from Nuts Node’s IRMA backend.
 CORS can be enabled on a

 specific HTTP interface by specifying the domains allowed to make CORS requests as

 Although you can enable CORS on the default endpoint it’s not advised to do so in a production environment,